discordx-ts/discordx/docs/docs/decorators/general/discord.md

 This decorator instanciates the class inside the discord.**ts** library to access the class members or to call the methods

 :::danger
-you must decorate all classes using discord.ts decorators with the `@Discord` decorator.
+You must decorate all classes that use discordx decorators with the @Discord decorator.
 :::

 ```typescript